mautic/user-documentation/docs/plugins/twilio.rst

 #.
 Open *Twilio* Plugin and activate it.

 #.
-Copy the *Account Sender ID* from Twilio account and paste it to *Account Sender ID* field in the Twilio Plugin configuration.
+Copy the *Messaging Sender ID* from Twilio account and paste it to *Messaging Sender ID* field in the Twilio Plugin configuration.

 #.
 Unlock and copy the *Auth Token* and paste it to *Auth Token* field in the Twilio Plugin configuration.